 In case of equity investments classified as AFS investments, this would include a significant or prolonged decline in the fair value of the investments below its cost.
 Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in the statement of income - is removed from equity and recognized in the statement of income.
-Impairment losses on equity investments are not reversed through the statement of income.
 Increases in fair value after impairment are recognized directly in equity.